ishansaksena/a3-software-design/README.md

 - **`height`** = 500
 > Height of the chart in pixels.
 - **`linkStroke`** = "#969696"
-> Color of the links between the nodes.
-Takes in hexadecimal RGB value.
+> Color of the links.
+Takes in an RGB value.
 - **`linkStrokeWidth`** = '3px'
-> Thickness of the links between nodes in pixels.
+> Thickness of the links in pixels.
 - **`nodeRadius`** = 20
 > Radius of the node circles in pixels.
 - **`nodeFill`** = "#d9d9d9"
-> Color of the nodes in hexadecimal RGB value.
+> Color of the nodes, takes in an RGB value.
 - **`nodeStroke`** = "#969696"
 > Color of the border of the nodes as an RGB value.
 - **`nodeStrokeWidth`** = "2px"